 Every checkpoint after your first checkpoint starts a new journal file and renames the old one.
-The old journal is renamed to journal.n, (or prefix.jnl.n for Release 99.2 or later) where n is a sequence number, and a new journal file is created.
+The old journal is renamed to journal . n, where n is a sequence number, and a new journal file is created.

 By default, the journal is written to the file journal in the server root directory (P4ROOT).
-Since there is no sure protection against disk crashes, the journal file and the Perforce server root should be located on different filesystems, ideally on different physical disk drives.
+Because there is no sure protection against disk crashes, the journal file and the Perforce server root should be located on different filesystems, ideally on different physical drives.
 The name and location of the journal can be changed by specifying the name of the journal file in the environment variable P4JOURNAL, or by providing the -J filename flag to p4d.